JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/wdl_development.rst

 	./script.sh ../data/sample.fastq.bz2 ../data/sample.fasta

-This should create a bam file (test.sorted.bam).
-We will use this script.sh to create a WDL later.
+This should create file called :bash:`test.sorted.bam`.
+We will use this :bash:`script.sh`` to create a WDL later.

 Run the WDL Workflow